Department Chair: Christopher R. Brazier

-Roger A. Acey (Emeritus), Dennis M. Anjo (Emeritus), Stuart R. Berryhill, Deepali Bhanderi, Christopher R. Brazier, Xianhui Bu, Paul T. Buonora, Jeffrey A. Cohlberg (Emeritus), Andrew Chen, Shahab Derakhshan, Nancy Gandner, Thach Ho, Lijuan Li, Marco A. Lopez, Eric Marinez, Douglas D. McAbee, Margaret L. Merryfield, Stephen P. Mezyk, Kensaku Nakayama, Vasanthy Narayanaswami, Patrick Pierce, Michael Schramm, Jason Schwans, Gary Shankweiler, Young Shon, Katarzyna Slowinska, Krzysztof Slowinski, Eric Sorin, Enrico Tapavicza, Paul M. M. Weers
+Roger A. Acey (Emeritus), Stuart R. Berryhill (Emeritus), Deepali Bhandari, Christopher R. Brazier, Xianhui Bu, Paul T. Buonora, Andrea Chen, Shahab Derakhshan, Nancy Gandner, Thach Ho, Lijuan Li, Marco A. Lopez, Eric Marinez, Douglas D. McAbee, Stephen P. Mezyk, Kensaku Nakayama, Vasanthy Narayanaswami, Patrick Pierce, Michael Schramm, Jason Schwans, Gary Shankweiler, Young Shon, Katarzyna Slowinska, Krzysztof Slowinski, Eric Sorin, Enrico Tapavicza, Fangyuan Tian, Paul M. M. Weers

 Administrative Support Coordinator: Irma Sanchez

-Graduate Studies Committee: Lijuan Li, Krzysztof Slowinski, Christopher R. Brazier, Young Shen, Paul M. M. Weers
+Graduate Studies Committee: Lijuan Li, Katarzyna Slowinska, Christopher R. Brazier, Young Shon, Paul M. M. Weers

 Honors in the Major: Douglas D. McAbee